xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 The main features of the preparation process are:
 - Update the Android Version Name to keep track of the distributed versions.
-The default behavior adds the commit identifier to the Android Version name, for instance a version name may looks similar to `1.0.2-b799fbc`.
+The default behavior appends the commit identifier to the Android Version name.
+For instance, a version name may look similar to `1.0.2-b799fbc`.
-- Create and customize rich release notes based on git's history.
+- Create and customize rich release notes based on Git's history.

-After this pre-work is made, the plugin proceed to compile and publish the snapshot build.
+After this preparation work, the plugin will proceed to compile and publish the snapshot build.
-Currently the available sources to deploy the build are:
+Currently the available sources to deploy the builds are:
 - [Google Play](https://play.google.com/apps/publish)
 - [Fabric Beta](https://docs.fabric.io/android/beta/overview.html)

-The next picture shown an example of how the plugin prepared and deployed in Fabric Beta an snapshot version of a typical app.
+The next picture shows an example of how the plugin prepares and deploys -in Fabric Beta- a snapshot version of a typical app.
 ***MOCK AN IMAGE***

-## What is the preparation step based on?
+## What is the preparation work based on?

-The plugin makes a good use of your project's git repository to perform the preparation step.
+The plugin makes good use of your project's Git repository to perform the prep work.
-To get the most out of this plugin, you have to be as neat as you can when managing the git repository.
+To get the most out of this plugin, you have to be as neat as you can when managing it.
-In my team, we are following a simple but nice git flow.
+In my team, we are following a simple but nice Git flow.
-We have two main branches, `master` which contains the production code and `develop` which contains the newest changes that have not been released yet.
+We have two main branches: `master` which contains the production code and `develop` which contains the newest changes that have not been released to production just yet.
-Then, if we want to add a new feature or fixing an existing issue, we create a new branch from `develop` and we start coding!
+Then, if we want to add a new feature or fix an already existing issue, we create a new branch from `develop` and start coding!
-The next step is to create a new pull request, and wait for the reviewers.
+The next step is to create a new pull request, and wait for the reviewers to review the code we want to merge.
-After we get approval, we can integrate our changes in the `develop` branch, but how should we integrate these changes?
+After we get approval, we can integrate our changes into the `develop` branch.
+But, how should we really integrate them?
-GitHub provides 3 ways of do that, "Merge", "Rebase and Merge" or "Squash and Merge", but if you are not using GitHub you can just use Git's commands to get the same result.
+GitHub provides 3 predefined ways to do that, "Merge", "Rebase and Merge" or "Squash and Merge" (if you are not using GitHub you can just use Git's commands to get the same result).
-Based on how we created the branch, the branch could contains multiple commits, but only one feature or fix.
+Based on how the branch was created it could contain multiple commits but all of them related to only one feature or fix.
-So the main value of that branch is the feature that you are introducing or the fix that you are adding.
+So the main value of that branch is the feature or fix you are introducing.
-For this reason, some time ago we decided to start using the "Squash and Merge" option, usually together with a good and descriptive message.
+For this reason, some time ago we decided to start using the "Squash and Merge" option, together with a good and descriptive message.
-The key of this flow is that if you check the git history of your main branches, each commit has an understandable and important value.
+The key to this flow is that if you check the Git history of your main branches, each commit has an understandable and important value.

 ## How to get started?

-The first step is to [include the plugin dependency in your project and apply it in your Android module](https://github.com/xmartlabs/android-snapshot-publisher#installation), it's the typical setup of any plugin.
+The first step is to [include the plugin dependency in your project and apply it in your Android module](https://github.com/xmartlabs/android-snapshot-publisher#installation).
+It's the typical setup of any plugin.

-Then, the plugin defines a `snapshotPublisher` block where you can add the different setup alongside the Android modules.
+Then, the plugin defines a `snapshotPublisher` block where you can add the different setups alongside the Android modules.

 ```groovy
 snapshotPublisher {